A Rational Model of Dimension-reduced Human Categorization: Hierarchical prior on feature dimensions

 \subsection{Few-shot generalization}

-mPPCA supports few-shot generalization with the hierarchical mixture prior, when the observation alone cannot support reliable parameter estimation.
+mPPCA suggests a principled way of generalization in the few-shot setting.
 We consider generalization both within and beyond an existing category.

+\paragraph{Learning sub-categories} The principal components serve as a local feature system that supports subcategory learning.
+Consider a category $c$ with prototype $\mu_c$ and one local PC $w_c$.
+Let the latent variable be a probabilistic mixture of two components $z = sz_1 + (1-s)z_2$, where $s\sim \text{Bernoulli}(p_1)$ indicates which component is realized.
+Assuming standard normal prior for each component $z_1, z_2$, the marginal distribution of $z$ remains normal.
+A realization of latent variable $z_{sub}$ locates the subcategory prototype by utilizing the PC $w_c$ as a local feature system.
+The subcategory $x_{sub}\vert z_{sub} \sim N(\mu_c + w_{c} z_{sub}, \sigma^2 I)$ can be learned when no (full-dimensional) visual observation is available.

-\paragraph{Learning new categories} Consider generalizing in a certain context, with several observed categories.
-Previous learning leads to finite global PCs and finite categories.
+\paragraph{Learning new categories} Hierarchical prior guides generalizing of a new category.
+Learning over several observed categories leads to finite global PCs.
 Given only one sample $x_{new,1}$ from a new category, we cannot estimate a covariance directly.
-Hierarchical prior allows the new category to inherit generalization patterns from the existing ones. mPPCA suggests a category with mean $x_{new,1}$ and a PC $w_{new}$ sampled from the CRP posterior, with strong generalization along directions previously observed in the context.
+Hierarchical prior allows the new category to inherit generalization patterns from the existing ones. mPPCA suggests a category with mean $x_{new,1}$ and a PC $w_{new}$ sampled from the CRP posterior, with strong generalization along existing PCs.
 In a simple context where individuals learn to generalize along one certain direction $w_{new}$, a new category is represented as $x_{new}\vert w_{new}, x_{new,1} \sim N(x_{new,1}, \sigma^2I+w_{new}w_{new}^T)$.
-As a result, learning a new category can be accomplished with only one observation, whose role is mainly to locate the new category prototype.
+As a result, the new category can be learned with only one observation, which locates the new category prototype.

-\paragraph{Learning sub-categories} The PPCA category representation also has the flexibility to accommodate subcategory learning.
-It is equivalent to a normal mixture of subcategories with the same covariance structure.
-Consider forming a subcategory within category $c$ with prototype $\mu_c$ and one local PC $w_c$.
-Let the latent variable be a probabilistic mixture of two components $z = sz_1 + (1-s)z_2$, where $s\sim \text{Bernoulli}(p_1)$ indicates which component is realized.
-Utilizing the realized latent variable $z_{sub}$ as the subcategory prototype, the PPCA utilizes the PC $w_c$ as a local feature system to understand subcategories $x_{sub}\vert z_{sub} \sim N(\mu_c + w_{c} z_{sub}, \sigma^2 I)$.
-Assuming standard normal prior for each component $z_1, z_2$, the marginal distribution of latent variable $z$ remains normal.
-When no observation is available, latent variables can help understand subcategories.